Quitch/Queller-AI/README.md

 - Eco
  - Heavier emphasis on economic growth
  - Works best on really large (900+ radius) planets with lots of metal
+ - Techs if it has a buffer space to do so
  - Requires sizable distance between Queller and its opponent

 - Infernodier
+ - Starts out with some Dox
- - Attacks with Infernos and Grenadiers
+ - Quickly switches to an Infernos and Grenadiers composition

 - Mix
  - No preference between bot and tank